lwjohnst86/tagDiabetes/doc/manuscript.md

 ## Conclusion

-In conclusion, we found that a TGFA composition indicative of higher DNL (containing higher 14:0, 14:1n-7, 16:0, and 16:1n-7) associated strongly with lower insulin sensitivity and (more moderately) with lower beta-cell function.
-The fatty acids that clustered together represent fatty acids created from DNL, which is characteristic of higher simple carbohydrate (e.g. added sugar) intake.
-Our results, which are congruent with current evidence, suggest that higher DNL, likely due to greater intake of simple or refined carbohydrates, may increase the risk of T2D through worsening of insulin sensitivity.
+In conclusion, we found that a TGFA composition containing higher proportions of 14:0, 14:1n-7, 16:0, and 16:1n-7 associated strongly with lower insulin sensitivity and (more moderately) with lower beta-cell function.
+We also found that most other TGFA (e.g. 20:0, most omega 6 and 9 TGFA, and 20:5n-3) associated positively with insulin sensitivity.
+Only a few TGFA associated positively and consistently with beta-cell function (e.g. 18:1n-7, 20:2n-6).
+These results provide more insight into how individual TGFA contribute to the pathogenesis of T2D while reinforcing the importance and value of clinically measured total TG as an indicator of metabolic health.

 # Acknowledgements/grant support